muppi1993/hello_world_flask/README.md

     curl http://127.0.0.1:5000/status/JobID
     curl http://127.0.0.1:5000/result/JobID
     ```
-4. At the end, stop the docker container running `./scripts/redis stop`
+3. At the end, stop the flask app, Redis server and worker in the first terminal with ctrl+c.